TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 This was a rather unusual case, since the WinRM port (5985) was closed and we couldn't establish a remote shell connection to the system.

-I hope you learned something and enjoyed the proccess.
+I hope you learned something and enjoyed the process.

 Keep hacking!!❤️❤️